Esad Hećimović

-Esad Hećimović (14 July 1963 – 30 April 2017) was a Bosnian investigative journalist and political analyst.
+Esad Hećimović (Есад Хећимовић; 14 July 1963 – 30 April 2017) was a Bosnian investigative journalist and political analyst.
 At the time of his death, he was working as the Editor-in-chief at OBN TV Station in Sarajevo.
 He was one of the Founders and Board Members of the European Centre for Press and Media Freedom.
 Hećimović has worked with a number of Western journalists and media outlets, including some Pulitzer Prize winners on crossborder investigations through the past 20 years.
 He was awarded for his contribution to investigative journalism by SEEMO and Central European Initiative in 2009.
 In 2011, he was named as The Journalist of the Year in Bosnia and Herzegovina.

 He wrote a book, Garibi: mudžahedini u BiH 1992-1999 (Garibi:Mujahideens in Bosnia 1992-1999), which reveals crimes committed by the Bosnian mujahideen.

 Education

 Esad Hećimović attained a Bachelor's degree in philosophy and sociology at the Faculty of Philosophy, at the University of Sarajevo.